-Wake on LAN proxies – wake up remote PCs without using directed broadcasts.
+Wake‑on‑LAN proxies wake up remote PCs without using directed broadcasts.

 Why WOL proxies

-In order to enable remote computers to be woken up across network segments and even the Internet, the Auto Shutdown Manager Server offers two technically completely different approaches: Directed Broadcasts and WOL Proxies.
+The WOL protocol only allows computers to be woken up within the local IP segment.
+To enable remote computers to be woken up across network segments—and even over the Internet—the Auto Shutdown Manager Server offers two completely different approaches: Directed Broadcasts and WOL Proxies.

 Directed broadcasts